Diana Adamyan

-Diana Adamyan (born 2000) is an Armenian violinist who won the first prize in the Senior Division of the Menuhin International Competition in 2018.
+Diana Hakobi Adamyan (born 7 March 2000) is an Armenian violinist who won the first prize in the Senior Division of the Menuhin International Competition in 2018.
 In 2020, she also won the Khachaturian Violin Competition which was held online due the COVID-19 pandemic.

 Laureate of the CIS International Award «Commonwealth of Debuts» in 2018.

+She won the Menuhin Competition playing a violin made by Urs Mächler in 1990, nowadays she has a Gagliano made in 1760, given from Henri Moerel Foundation.